-Sales Tax receipts constitute the State's second largest source of tax receipts after PIT and accounted for approximately 18.3 percent of State tax receipts in all State Funds in the State's FY 2015.
+Sales Tax receipts constitute the State's second largest source of tax receipts after PIT and accounted for approximately 17.9 percent of State tax receipts in all State Funds in FY 2016.
 The level of Sales Tax receipts is necessarily dependent upon economic and demographic conditions in the State, and therefore there can be no assurance that historical data with respect to collections of the Sales Tax will be indicative of future receipts.